 FREE | Download Lifesum

-If you have a Nest powering your heating at home, then the free Watch app could prove really handy.
+If you've got a Nest powering your heating at home, the free Apple Watch app could prove really handy.

 You can control your Nest Thermostat from your wrist, turning your heating on or off, setting the target temperature, and more.
-You can also set the Home and Away modes to recognise when you are at home or away and adjust the temperature accordingly.
+You can also set the Home and Away modes to recognise when you're at home or out and adjust the temperature accordingly.

 Returning to your car with a fine on the windshield after forgetting that you'd only bought a ticket for one hour is no doubt one of the biggest "first world problems".
 The PayByPhone Parking app for the Apple Watch aims to change that by using the app to pay for a ticket and check on the time remaining.